-For a more detailed description on the time characteristics and their setting parameters, please refer to the "General properties of a protection function" chapter and its "Operating time characteristics for trip and reset" section.
+For a more detailed description on the time characteristics and their setting parameters, please refer to the "General properties of a protection function" chapter and its "Operating time characteristics" section.

 The user can reset characteristics through the application.
 The default setting is a 60 ms delay; the time calculation is held during the release time.